s-20/unnamed/Parameters.md

 This page discusses establishing the parameters of the campaign.
 It will discuss *session zero*, deciding on a genre of play, levels of realism, and a variety of other topics.

-All of this is stuff that you need hash out before every new campaign, and it's best to do it in a group (in person or online), so that everyone is on the same page when the game starts.
-You can usually also take care of character creation while discussing these things, although it's best to get a pretty good handle on all of the below before you get too deep into character meat and potatoes.
+All of this is stuff that you need to hash out before every new campaign, and it's best to do it in a group (in person or online), so that everyone is on the same page when the game starts.
+You can usually also take care of character creation while discussing these things, although it's best to get a pretty good handle on everything below before you get too deep into character meat and potatoes.

 ## Genre and Theme

 Genre and Theme are what sort of story the game is, and what it will deal with.
-Genera means what you think it means - science fiction, superheroes, and so on.
+Genera means what you think it means: science fiction, superheroes, and so on.
 It's about the milieu of the story and what basic tropes you can expect to see.
 Theme is a bit more difficult to describe, but it has to do with things like tone and perspective.
-Theme goes over what sort of topics may show up, including any potential Trigger Warnings for planned content.

-If someone is uncomfortable with something, they should speak up - gaming is meant to be fun, but no game is better than bad game.

 ### Realism